Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

-The Baltimore Ravens (3-1) are favored by a touchdown as they attempt to keep their three-game winning streak going in a matchup against the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
-This matchup has an over/under of 46 points.
+Oddsmakers give the Baltimore Ravens (3-1) a solid chance to keep their three-game winning streak intact, as they are favored by a touchdown in a matchup against the Indianapolis Colts (1-3) on Monday, October 11, 2021 at M&T Bank Stadium.
+The over/under is 46 in this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.